Kairotic/liveloom/paper/paper.md

 # Background

+This work is situated within the ERC PENELOPE project lead by Ellen Harlizius-Klück, against the background of her work exploring the computational nature of weaving
+[e.g. @harlizius_kluck_ellen_2017_3342554].
+The aims of the overall PENELOPE project are to explore weaving as a technical mode of existence, and to re-establish its place in the history of science and technology.
+Within this context, the present paper looks to explore the relation between live coding and improvisation at the loom, with the longer term goal to help communicate the complex nature of weaving structures.

 The connection between textile craft and computation has been very well explored in the digital arts and beyond.
 However, as
 @mccallum_glitching_2018 notes, this work does not always engage